 For my nutritious baked frittata, I used a variety of vegetables that were easy to get, namely spinach, mushrooms and onions.
 If you wish to use this veggie combination to substitute for anything you currently have in your refrigerator, feel free to experiment with different combinations.

-You’ll also need a dozen eggs, some milk, and some cheese for this recipe.
+You’ll also need a 8-12 eggs (per your preference), some milk, and some cheese for this recipe.
 To make your frittata dairy-free, you can skip the milk and cheese from the recipe entirely.

 Equipment needed: baking dish (I used a 9-inch, round dish)

 - Add two tablespoons of olive oil to a large skillet or pot along with the chopped onion and sliced mushroom.

 - Cook over medium heat, stirring occasionally, until the onion is transparent and the mushrooms are tender.

 - Add the chopped spinach and stir until tender.
 Remove the pan from the heat.